-'Flash Crash' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Flash Crash' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Flash Crash has also been called the 2010 Flash Crash and the Crash of 2:45.
 It occurred on May 6 in 2010.
 This stock market collapse occurred in the United States and caused a trillion dollars of equity to be temporarily wiped out.
 It began officially at 2:32 EST. The crash happened over only the next 36 minutes.

 During this crash, major stock indices including the Dow Jones Industrial Average, the S&P 500, and the NASDAQ composite fell apart and then rebounded with unparalleled speed and volatility.
 At one moment, the DJIA set its largest point drop within a single day to that time.
 It fell 998.5 points representing over 9% of its value.